View Important Policies and System Requirements for this course.

 This course is part of ASCE's Sustainable Infrastructure Certificate.

-INSTRUCTOR: William Wallace, M. ASCE
+INSTRUCTOR: William Wallace, F. ASCE

 Purpose and Background